gavz/lucasg.github.io/_posts/2014-12-03-HACKVent-2014-Day-03-writeup.md

 URDES2DGO
 </code></pre>

-When reading vertically, we get "we wish you a merry christmas and your secret key is base32 GIYSA2LTEBXW43DZEBUGC3DGEB2GQZJAORZHK5DI" (beware when copying the hash not to make a mistake !).
+When reading vertically, we get <code>"we wish you a merry christmas and your secret key is base32 GIYSA2LTEBXW43DZEBUGC3DGEB2GQZJAORZHK5DI" </code> (beware when copying the hash not to make a mistake !).
 On decoding - it's a base32 hash - we get the following phrase :

 <pre><code>21 is only half the truth</code></pre>